kristovatlas/kiaraRobles.github.io/_posts/2016-01-13-binarysearchtree.md

 ---
 layout: post
 comments: true
-title: Why Was the Left Node of the Binary Search Tree Sad?
+title: Why Was the Left Node Sad?
 tags: [swift]
 ---
-# Why Was the Left Node of a Binary Search Tree Sad?
+# Why Was the Left Node Sad?

 > A. Because he had the least value in his family, and had no children.